 New Jersey Medicaid, known as NJ FamilyCare, runs two different eligibility systems.
 Children, parents, pregnant residents, and other adults qualify on income alone, with no asset test.
 Seniors 65 and older, people who are blind or disabled, and anyone seeking long-term care qualify under separate rules that count both income and assets.
-This guide gives the 2026 numbers for each, plus the asset rules and the trust that lets people over the income cap still qualify for long-term care.
+This guide gives the 2026 numbers for each, the asset rules, and the trust that lets people over the income cap still qualify for long-term care.

 In This Guide